Best beaches within a good distance to Surrey

 Rest, relax, and explore the dunes at the stunning Camber Sands, one of the best-loved beaches within easy reach of South London.
 With five miles of pristine sandy beach to enjoy, it's no wonder it's a perennial favourite.

-To get there, take the train to Rye and then walk or take a short 15-minute bus trip down to the coastline.
-For drivers, there is a paid carpark opposite the beach, which closes at 8 pm.
+To get there, take the train to Rye and then walk or take a 15-minute bus trip down the coastline.
+For drivers, there is a paid car park opposite the beach, which closes at 8 p.m.
+The area is popular with kite surfers, as it's a windy part of the coastline—be sure to bring a windbreaker!

-4. West Wittering, Kent
+4. West Wittering, West Sussex

 - Facilities: toilets, showers, water fountains, a beach cafe